 Dr. Francois Dion is a Senior Development Engineer with 16 years of professional work experience in transportation and traffic engineering.
 Throughout his career, Dr. Dion has successfully conducted practice-oriented research for Caltrans, the Michigan DOT, the Virginia DOT, and other public transportation agencies, in addition to conducting fundamental research.
 Since joining PATH, Dr. Dion has been actively involved on projects seeking to improve the operation of multi-modal urban travel corridors.
-He is currently involved in the development of a pilot Integrated Corridor Management (ICM) system for a 14-mile section of the I-210 corridor north of Los Angeles.
-A key objective of this effort is to develop automated and semi-automated response procedures for addressing traffic congestion caused by incidents and special events, as well as recurrent traffic patterns, through the coordinated management of freeway, arterial and transit networks and the use of simulation to assess the effectiveness of proposed response strategies prior to their implementation.
-Another important underlying goal is to develop travel management approaches that could be replicated to other corridors with minimum adjustments.
+He worked in the development of a pilot Integrated Corridor Management (ICM) system for a 14-mile section of the I-210 corridor north of Los Angeles to develop automated and semi-automated response procedures for addressing traffic congestion.
 In addition to the I-210 ICM project, Dr. Dion has also been involved in the development and evaluation of the I-15 demonstration ICM project being executed by the San Diego Association of Governments under sponsorship from the U.S. Department of Transportation.

 Prior to joining PATH, Dr. Dion worked as an Assistant Research Scientist for the University of Michigan Transportation Research Institute (UMTRI), as an Assistant Professor of Transportation Engineering for Michigan State University, and as a Research Scientist for the Virginia Tech Transportation Institute (VTTI).
 He holds a Ph.D. in Civil Engineering from the University of Waterloo in Canada, and both a M.A.Sc. and a B.Eng. in Civil Engineering (Transportation) from the École Polytechnique in Montréal, Canada.
 Dr. Dion has also been holding a Professional Engineering license from the State of Michigan since 2007.